ContextLab/davos/paper/paper.md

 ready-to-run Jupyter notebook [@KluyEtal16].

 Importing `davos` enables an additional Python keyword: `smuggle`.
-The `smuggle` keyword can be used as a drop-in replacement for the built-in `import` keyword to load libraries, modules, and other objects into the current namespace.
+The `smuggle` statement can be used as a drop-in replacement for the built-in `import` statement to load libraries, modules, and other objects into the current namespace.
 However, whereas `import` will fail if the requested package is not installed locally, `smuggle` statements can handle missing packages on the fly.
 If a smuggled package does not exist in the local environment, `davos` will install it, make its contents visible to Python's `import` machinery, and load it into the namespace for immediate use.

-To provide greater control over the behavior of `smuggle` statements, `davos` also defines an additional construct, called *onion comments*.
-An onion comment is a special type of inline comment that can be placed on any line containing a `smuggle` statement to customize how `davos` determines whether and how smuggled packages should be installed.
+For greater control over the behavior of `smuggle` statements, `davos` defines an additional construct called the *onion comment*.
+An onion comment is a special type of inline comment that can be placed on a line containing a `smuggle` statement to customize how `davos` determines whether and how the smuggled package should be installed.
 Onion comments follow a simple syntax based on the type comment syntax introduced in PEP 484 [@vanREtal14] and are designed to make controlling installation via `davos` intuitive and familiar.
 To construct an onion comment, simply provide the name of the installer program (e.g., `pip`) and the same arguments one would use to install the package as desired manually via the command line: